carbynestack/klyshko/README.md

 spec:
   concurrency: 3
   threshold: 500000
+  generator:
+    image: carbynestack/klyshko-mp-spdz:1.0.0-SNAPSHOT
+    imagePullPolicy: IfNotPresent
 ```

-Klyshko will start producing correlated randomness by creating respective jobs
+Klyshko will start producing correlated randomness using the given CRG image by
-whenever the number of tuples for a specific type drops below the given
+creating jobs whenever the number of tuples for a specific type drops below the
-`threshold`. `concurrency` specifies the maximum number of jobs that are allowed
+given `threshold`. `concurrency` specifies the maximum number of jobs that are
-to run concurrently.
-This is the upper limit across jobs for all tuple types.
+allowed to run concurrently.
+This is the upper limit across jobs for all tuple
+types.

 ## Klyshko Integration Interface (KII)